iafilius/ElectronicFlySwatter-Upgrade/README.md

 # Issues with non modified Electronic Flyswatters

-    * Wasps are not the impressed with your un-modified fly swatter, and keep coming
+    * Wasps are not impressed at all with your un-modified fly swatter, and keep coming (back)
     * Huge stinging flies (like horse flies) are not impressed and keep coming also.

 # Solution